dwils0n/react-black-jack/README.md

 - Add in more players.
 - Add in animations to enhance the UI and accentuate the UI updates.
 - Add in SCSS to manage CSS better.
-- Add in better testing strategy
+- Add in Snapshot testing.
-    - Snapshot testing